Sucden-Financial-Limited/sucden-financial-limited.github.io/star-mobile-app-privacy-notice.md

 ## 8. Contact

-For questions or concerns about this notice or your data, please contact us at [tradesupport@sucfin.com].
+For questions or concerns about this notice or your data, please contact us at [Trade Support](mailto:tradesupport@sucfin.com).